UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 I made it to the last round for one role but was declined only to find that the role had been taken down.

-I’ve talked to a dozen of recruiters, taken online tests and made self-promotional videos.
+I’ve talked to a dozen recruiters, taken online tests and made self-promotional videos.

 I’ve even sent direct emails to Brian Chesky - CEO of Airbnb - twice!